 Just hearing each other is not enough, though.

 In order to take action together, we need buy-in and support from all those who are responsible for carrying out decisions, as well as those who are impacted by decisions.
 People who were not bought into the decision can withhold their support and actively (or passively) resist it.
 Problems that were ignored in the beginning can be costly to fix later.
 Future opportunities can be lost when trust or relationships are sacrificed.

-Those risks typically involve conflicts with the stated purpose or strategies, or the creation of conditions that would make it very difficult for a member to perform his or her role.
+Those risks typically involve conflicts with the stated purpose or strategies.
+Or there is a condition that would make it very difficult for a member to perform their role.
 Under those conditions, the group or person would be out of their range of tolerance.

 Eco-system of Consent

 You can think of the range of tolerance like a trout in a mountain stream.

 A trout can live and thrive with some variation in conditions.
 But, if the water gets too warm or too cold, for example, the trout will not survive or reproduce.
 We say, “The trout cannot tolerate the conditions in the stream.”